edward-koleski/waterfaller/README.md

 Instructions:
 1. Open the file "waterfaller_params.py" and adjust the parameters to your preference.
         - Descriptions are included next to each parameter
-2. Open your command line (or terminal)
+2. Open your command line (or terminal on MacOS)

 Option A:
 3A.
 Enter the following command: python3 (full directory to script)/waterfaller.py